-GRVA secretariate organized a series of webinars on ITS and on the implementation of Cyber-Security provisions (UN Regulation No. 155).
+The secretariat organized a series of webinars on ITS and on the implementation of Cyber-Security provisions (UN Regulation No. 155).

 Regarding automation, GRVA elaborated the first UN Regulation enabling automated vehicles through United Nations Regulation No. 157 on Automated Lane Keeping System (ALKS), which was adopted by WP.29 in June 2020.
 Since the latest amendments, ALKS covers also heavy vehicles next to passenger cars.
-Once the system is activated, it is in primary control of the vehicle and performs the dynamic driving task in certain environments up to a speed of 130 km/h, including lane changes.
+Once the system is activated, it is in primary control of the vehicle and performs the dynamic driving task in certain environments Operational Design Domains (ODD) up to a speed of 130 km/h, including lane changes.
 Further activities covering more use cases for automated vehicles (beyond the motorway use case addressed by ALKS) are performed under the Framework Document on Automated Vehicles.
+This effort was the continuation of activities launched before the adoption of the framework document on Automated Vehicles, since then GRVA engaged in pre-regulatory activities with the drafting of Guidelines for Regulatory Requirements and Verifiable Criteria for ADS Safety Validation and the New Assessment/Test Method for Automated Driving (NATM) Guidelines for Validating ADS.

 GRVA also addressed the increasing risks of cyber-attacks and elaborated UN Regulations Nos.
 155 and 156, adopted by WP.29 in June 2020.
 United Nations Regulation No. 155 provides a framework for the approval of the vehicle manufacturers Cyber Security Management System, requiring processes to prove the functionality of this system.
 United Nations Regulation No. 156 sets requirements for the vehicle manufacturers Software Update Management System, having the potential to extend the lifetime of vehicles and ensure safety through their whole life cycle.
+GRVA decided to resume consideration of the privacy by design principle and explore ways to materialize it in technical requirements.